 Turn on use of MSMPI.
-Compilation and execution must be done on Windows 10.
+Compilation and execution must be done on Windows10/11.

-Configuration with non-default compilers
+Configuration with specified compilers

-Although the compilers are set to "mpif90" and "mpicc" by default, the users may specify different compilers by configure commands.
+The users can explicitly specify the compiler in the configure command.
 Fortran compiler is specified with FC and F77, and C compiler with CC.
 For example, in the case of "mpiifort" and "mpiicc", the following options are added: